about me

 I performed in choirs and for my friends and family from an early age, but I struggled with debilitating stage fright, which I didn’t get a handle on until I attended Old Dominion University in Norfolk, Va, where I studied opera.
 It was here that I was classified as the rare vocal fach “dramatic soprano” and could begin understanding, appreciating, and training my powerful and at times unwieldy instrument.
 I performed in the school’s Opera Workshop productions in the choir of Puccini’s Soir Angelica, and was later cast in the lead roles of Dorabella in Mozart’s Cosí fan Tutte, and Donna Elvira in Don Giovanni, to very positive reviews.

 I graduated ODU Summa Cum Laud, but struggled with where to go next, feeling burnt out from academia, and struggling with severe depression and anxiety following a sexual assault by a close friend in my senior year.
-Without a creative outlet or the pressure and distraction of school for the first time in my life, I made the life-saving decision of founding my first band Britt and the Beard, a rock n soul duo that was considered “Norfolk’s cutest cover band.”
+Without a creative outlet or the pressure and distraction of school for the first time in my life, I made the life-saving decision to co-found my first band Britt and the Beard, a rock n soul duo that was considered “Norfolk’s cutest cover band.”
 I sang and played keys and drums.
 Britt and the Beard became known in the community by taking on the position of House Band for the Venue on 35th’s Burly Q at the Venue productions.

 After exploring performing live music and singing pop, soul, and rock n roll, I fell back in love with writing.
 While teaching at the School of Rock in Norfolk, I connected with some fellow instructors and started Poly Shakedown, a synthpop band where I played keys and sang lead and backup vocals.
 Poly Shakedown released our full-length studio album No Stopping in 2013, which I co-wrote.
 Fans loved the eclectic synth vibe which harkened back to 80’s groups like Tears for Fears, Journey, and Toto.
 Some crowd favorites were Fridayyyuuugh, Dance Again, My Way, and Overnight.
 Poly Shakedown performed all over Hampton Roads, including on the main stage at the Poquoson Auto Show, and other festivals, fairs, and parties.
 Poly Shakedown was also featured on WHRO, WVEC, and at local top 40 radio station Z104’s yearly music festival Shagfest.
-After a couple of pop-filled years together, the band disbanded before they could make their second album.
+After a couple of pop-filled years together, the band disbanded before we could make our second album.

 It was around 2014 when I started to become interested in burlesque.
 After performing with the Burly Q at the Venue crowd for many years, and battling a lifelong struggle with body image and eating disorders, I felt inspired by the body and sex positivity and diversity in representation in the burlesque community.
 I debuted as my burlesque alter-ego Bree Madonna in August 2014.
 I combined my love of opera, jazz, the blues, and rock n roll with the classic bump and grind style of burlesque into unique and titillating performances.
 “The Vocal Vixen,” Bree Madonna helped me learn to take up space.
 I performed all over Virginia and landed a spot as Brienne of Tarth in the national tour of Burlesque is Coming, a burlesque tribute to the works of George R. R. Martin at the height of Game of Thrones’ popularity.
 I performed to sold-out crowds all over the country, and the tour was featured in many mainstream internet publications, including Playboy.com.